palindromed/mars-site-vote/README.md

 Readme for the Mars Site Vote website project

 Written by Aaron Filson for B34 Code Fellows Seattle Boot Camp.

 Initial work: Starting on domain analysis and user stories.

+Update 1: Created files, started work of making image objects to give to a tracker object.
+Images are displayed.

+Update 2: Votes are counted, image highlighted, reset / next works.

+Update 3: Starting on chart.

 Assignment description for Monday, October 12.